-Equity Market Risk: Even a long-term investment approach cannot guarantee a profit or prevent a loss.
-Economic, market, political, and issuer-specific conditions and events, known as market risks, will cause the value of equity securities, and the investment strategies that own them, to rise or fall which will cause the value of your equity portfolio to rise fall.
+Equity Market Risk: Even a long-term investment approach cannot guarantee a profit.
+Economic, market, political, and issuer-specific conditions and events will cause the value of equity securities, and the investment strategies that owns them, to rise or fall.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.

 Foreign Securities and Currencies Risk: Foreign securities prices may decline or fluctuate because of: (a) economic or political actions of foreign governments, and/or (b) less regulated or liquid securities markets.
-Investors holding these securities are also exposed to foreign currency risk (the possibility that foreign currency will fluctuate in value against the U.S. dollar or that a foreign government will convert, or be forced to convert, its currency to another currency, changing its value against the U.S. dollar).
+Investors holding these securities may also be exposed to foreign currency risk (the possibility that foreign currency will fluctuate in value against the U.S. dollar or that a foreign government will convert, or be forced to convert, its currency to another currency, changing its value against the U.S. dollar).

-Emerging Markets Risk: Numerous emerging market countries have a history of, and continue to experience serious, and potentially continuing, economic and political volatility.
-Stock markets in many emerging market countries are generally relatively small, expensive to trade in and have higher risks than those in developed markets.
+Emerging Markets Risk: Numerous emerging market countries have a history of, and continue to experience serious, and potentially continuing, economic and political problems.
+Stock markets in many emerging market countries are relatively small, expensive to trade in and generally have higher risks than those in developed markets.
 Securities in emerging markets also may be less liquid than those in developed markets and foreigners are often limited in their ability to invest in, and withdraw assets from, these markets.
 Additional restrictions may be imposed under other conditions.
 Frontier market countries generally have smaller economies or less developed capital markets and, as a result, the risks of investing in emerging market countries are magnified in frontier market countries.

-International Small Company Risk: Securities of small public companies with a total market capitalization (market value) of \$300M to \$2B are known as small-cap companies.
-Small-cap companies are often less liquid than those of large companies which can make it difficult to sell the securities of small-cap companies at a desired time or price.
-As a result, small-cap company stocks may fluctuate relatively more in price.
-In general, these companies are also more vulnerable than larger companies to adverse business or economic developments and they may have more limited resources.
-Because of lower daily trading volumes, trading costs for small stocks are higher.
-Trading costs result from both direct commissions and the price movements caused by buying or selling shares.
+Small Company Risk: Securities of small companies are often less liquid than those of large companies and this could make it difficult to sell a small company security at a desired time or price.
+As a result, small/ micro cap company stocks may fluctuate relatively more in price.
+In general, smaller capitalization companies are also more vulnerable than larger companies to adverse business or economic developments and they may have more limited resources.